nus-cs2113-AY2021S2/tp/docs/team/8kdesign.md

 1. Added data & storage section.
 1. Created skeleton for the command section.
-   > I had to change the "Example" table's format of all commands multiple times.
 1. Converted user guide from Google Docs into Markdown.
-   > The team originally worked on the user guide on a Google Docs file.
-I converted it to markdown before we split it up and pushed our respective portions.
+   > The team originally did the user guide on Google Docs.
+I converted it to markdown before we split it up and pushed our portions.
 It was tedious, but not difficult.

 ### Contributions to Developer Guide:

-1. Created the architecture diagram, as well as sequence diagrams for storage.
+1. Created the architecture diagram and did the parts relating to storage.
-   >  In the design section, I did the architecture diagram, and the storage part.
-For the implementation section, I did the part on loading and storing of data, including the sequence diagrams.
 1. Added instruction for manual testing.
 1. Converted developer guide from Google Docs into Markdown.
    > Like the user guide, we did the developer guide on Google Docs.
 I converted it into markdown before splitting it up with the others.
-Again, this was tedious, but not difficult.

 ### Contribution to Team-Based Tasks:

 1. Did the release for V1.0.
 1. Fixed minor bugs for some components.
-   > Examples include [fixing the formatting of data printed out by the various list commands](https://github.com/AY2021S2-CS2113T-W09-3/tp/pull/74/files), as well as [getting focus for the text editor](https://github.com/AY2021S2-CS2113T-W09-3/tp/pull/130/files).
+   > Examples include [fixing the formatting of various list commands](https://github.com/AY2021S2-CS2113T-W09-3/tp/pull/74/files), as well as [getting focus for the text editor](https://github.com/AY2021S2-CS2113T-W09-3/tp/pull/130/files).
 1. Created issues and added labels on the issue tracker.

 ### Review/mentoring contributions: